Home chevron_right Recycling and rubbish chevron_right Your bin collections chevron_right Garden waste chevron_right Garden waste subscription FAQs

 Garden waste subscription FAQs

-To get your garden waste collected, you'll now need to subscribe for garden waste collections, and pay an annual fee.
+You'll need to subscribe for garden waste collections and pay an annual fee to get your garden waste collected.

 The fee is per bin, so if you have more than one garden waste bin, you'll have to pay for each one to be emptied.